TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 ![](Images/co2Read.gif)

 LabVIEW checks the buffer for incoming bytes.
 The first 2 bytes received determine the indicator it will be shown in.
 It displays each reading in a separate indicator.
-The data is appended to a plain text file.
+The data is timestamped and appended to a plain text file.

 ### Example:

-If the Arduino sends "t521.3", LabVIEW interprets this as the temperature from sensor 5 (t5).
+If the Arduino sends "t521.3" at 5:31 pm, LabVIEW interprets this as the temperature from sensor 5 (t5).
 So 21.3 is displayed in the t5 indicator.
+It appends to the text file "5:31:05 PM - t521.3"

 ### How the Arduino Code Works: